 - Pressing a top menu selection button in the menu control block.
 This displays the page you last accessed in the particular menu.
-After initially powering on the system, however, the page of VF1 - HF1 of the particular menu is always selected. - Pressing a top menu selection button in the menu control block twice in rapid succession. - The page of VF1 HF1 of the particular menu is displayed. - Pressing a button other than a top menu button twice in rapid succession (see page 266). - Depending on the button, this may display a fixed page or the page selected last time you accessed the menu. - Press the menu page selection button at the top left of the menu display.
+After initially powering on the system, however, the page of VF1 - HF1 of the particular menu is always selected. - Pressing a button other than a top menu button twice in rapid succession (see page 271).
+Depending on the button, this may display a fixed page or the page selected last time you accessed the menu. - Press the menu page selection button at the top left of the menu display.
 The top menu window appears; press the top menu selection button for the particular menu, or enter the menu number with the numeric keypad, and press the Enter button.

-For details of the VF buttons and HF buttons, see "Interpreting the Menu Screen" (page 272).
+For details of the VF buttons and HF buttons, see "Interpreting the Menu Screen" (page 276).